cmanv/zwm/readme.md

 # DESCRIPTION

 **zwm** is an hybrid stacking/tiling window manager for X11.
 It supports a stacking mode and 3 tiling modes.
-It features a number of configurable keyboards control functions, workspaces and a configurable menu.
+It features a number of configurable window manager functions, workspaces and a configurable menu.
 It is also able to send and receive messages through sockets.